rijanshrestha2061/Group2-hivemind-smart-onboarding/research/transcripts/Group2_Deepak_P01_2026-07-02_Interview.md

 [23:10] Interviewer: The question is, did you always know what you should work on next?
 [23:20] Participant P01: No. I'd have to ask my manager quite a bit.
 A weekly roadmap with suggested learning and anticipated future steps would have alleviated much of the uncertainty.
 [24:30] Interviewer: What did you find you were doing well?
-[24:40] Participant P01:Tackled small tasks and got feedback from older designers, as well as successfully contributing to my first project involving AI.
+[24:40] Participant P01: Tackled small tasks and got feedback from older designers, as well as successfully contributing to my first project involving AI.
 Those milestones made me feel I was becoming productive.
 AI in the Workplace
 [26:00] Interviewer: Did you regularly use AI tools in your work?
 [26:10] Participant P01: Yes.
 I leverage AI on a daily basis to brainstorm wireframe ideas, to summarize lengthy documents, to analyse user feedback, to generate meeting notes, and to enhance design copy.